PTLINKED/ptlinked-plugin/README.md

 This option will allow you to specify the type of user who is using the plugin.
 The purpose of this is to allow functionality control over certain aspects of the plugin based on the type of user using it.
 For example, a user type **Physician** will need the ability to **Send** exercise programs to their patients.
 Whereas a user type **patient** will not need that functionality.

+### video_bg

+- Type: `string`
+- Default: `white`

+This option will tell the plugin which background color version of the exercise videos to use.
+The default is **white** with the ability to set as either **blue** or **grey**.

 ### header_element_class (required)

 - Type: `string`
 - Default: `'site-header'`

 This option allows you to define the web page header wrapper class name.
 The header, in this situation, refers to the visual HTML header at the top of the webpage (i.e. logo and primary menu header bar).
 This option is **essential** because the plugin uses the header wrapper element to calculate the plugin content display wrapper height.
 Without specifying this, there will be issues with the vertical scrollbar within the library content area.
+If the webpage header has multiple header elements that are not wrapped under one DOM element, you can specify multiple class names by seperating them with a coma (i.e. 'primary-site-header,secondary-site-header').

 ### viewer_header_element_class

 - Type: `string`
 - Default: `'viewer--header'`

 This option is for the exercise program viewer overlay.
-There should not be a need to change this unless you're using a custom HTML/CSS for the viewer overlay.
+You should not need to change this value unless you're using a custom HTML/CSS for the viewer overlay.

 ### viewer_thumb_scroller_class